Starting to plan your summer vacations and thinking about Italy? Want to try something a little off the beaten touristic track?

 Puglia may just be the place!
 The ‘heel of the boot’ is a real little rustic wonder.
-Excellent food, turquoise waters, look no further!
+For excellent food and turquoise waters, look no further!

 Now grab an Aperol Spritz or a glass of rose because it’s a long one!
 If reading isn’t your thing, check out our trip highlights video!

-We relaxed for the rest of the day, enjoying a glass or two of wine and a filling dinner at the place.
+We relaxed for the rest of the day, enjoying a glass or two of wine and a filling dinner at the agriturismo.

 We woke up bright and early the following day and headed South to Tricase Porto and Leuca.
 The drive by the coast was just fantastic!

 Tricase Porto is teeny tiny, so you will only need an hour there.
 We walked by the harbour and the seafront and took a minute to appreciate the turquoise water.